Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Introduction

 The definition of a weak tangent field of a metric space, and its application to studying purely unrectifiable metric spaces, is new.
 It is a generalisation of the weak tangent fields introduced by Alberti, Csörnyei and Preiss \cite{acp-structurenullsets,Alberti_2005,Alberti_2011} in their work on the structure of null sets in Euclidean space, where they study $(n-1)$-dimensional tangent fields of subsets of $\R^n$.
 It is also related to the decomposability bundle introduced by Alberti and Marchese \cite{MR3494485}.

-The construction of a weak tangent field to a purely unrectifiable subset of a metric space relies on the notion of an \emph{Alberti representation} of a metric measure space (see Definition \ref{d:alberti-rep}) introduced in \cite{Bate_2014}, and the main result of \cite{David_Bate_2017} relating Alberti representations and rectifiability.
-For subsets of Euclidean space, we will instead use the results of Alberti and Marchese \cite{MR3494485} and De Philippis and Rindler \cite{dephilippisrindler} to construct a weak tangent field of a purely unrectifiable set.
+The construction of a weak tangent field to a purely unrectifiable subset of a metric space relies on the notion of an \emph{Alberti representation} of a metric measure space $(X,d,\mu)$, which is an integral combination 1-rectifiable measures that gives the $\mu$ measure of any Borel subset of $X$ (see Definition \ref{d:alberti-rep}).
+Alberti representations were introduced in \cite{Bate_2014} to give several descriptions of those metric measure spaces that satisfy Cheeger's generalisation of Rademacher's theorem \cite{cheeger-diff}.
+However, rather than their differentiability properties, we will instead be interested in the additional geometric structure that an Alberti representation provides a metric measure space.

+Specifically, in Theorem \ref{thm:general-alberti-pu}, for any Lipschitz $f\colon X \to \R^m$, $S\subset X$ and $n\leq m$, we give a decomposition $S = A \cup S'$ such that $\mu\llcorner A$ has $n$ \emph{independent} Alberti representations (see Definition \ref{d:alberti-direction}) and such that $S'$ has a $(n-1)$-dimensional weak tangent field with respect to $f$.
+If $S$ satisfies $\Hn(S)<\infty$ we can apply this with $\mu=\Hn$ and if in addition $S$ satisfies \eqref{eq:lower-density}, the main result of \cite{David_Bate_2017} concludes that $A$ is in fact $n$-rectifiable.
+Thus, if $S$ is purely $n$-unrectifiable, we must have $\Hn(A)=0$ and hence construct the required weak tangent field of $S$.
+For subsets of Euclidean space, we will instead use the results of Alberti and Marchese \cite{MR3494485} and De Philippis and Rindler \cite{dephilippisrindler} to conclude that $\Hn(A)=0$ without assuming \eqref{eq:lower-density}.

 From this point on, the proof of Theorem \ref{thm:intro-main-theorem-1} does not use the hypothesis that $S$ is purely unrectifiable and only relies upon the definition of a weak tangent field.
 The main part of the argument is to construct a dense set of $\Lipo$ that maps $S$ to a set of small $\Hn$ measure.
 Given $f\in \Lipo$ and $\tau$ the weak tangent field of $S$ with respect to $f$, the idea is to construct a perturbation of $f$ by locally contracting $f$ in all directions orthogonal to $\tau$.
 Since $\tau$ takes values in $(n-1)$-dimensional subspaces, it is possible to reduce the $\Hn$ measure of the image of $f$ to an arbitrarily small value.
 Further, since $\tau$ is a weak tangent field, this can be realised as an arbitrarily small perturbation of $f$ (see Theorem \ref{thm:general-perturbation}).
 Of course, it is essential that our construction does not increase the Lipschitz constant, so that the constructed perturbation of $f$ belongs to $\Lipo$.